michelp/hillisp/README.md

 ## lisp

 hillisp is an extremely tiny Lisp implementation written in CUDA C++.
-It's primary purpose is to drive the GPU as efficiently as possible.
+Its primary purpose is to drive the GPU as efficiently as possible.
 The language itself is not designed to be especially performant or featureful, as any computational density your program needs should be done in-kernel on the CUDA device and should be appropriate for CUDA